100 Tears: Plot

-Luther Edward Baxter was an introverted circus clown who began dating another circus member named Tracy Greaston.
-Tracy's friend Roxanne Doogan, whose actual name was Sarah Summers, became jealous that Tracy was not spending as much time with her, and decided to get rid of Luther.
-She then told the circus' strong man, Ralphio, that Gleydson was raping Tracy.
+Luther Edward Baxter was an introverted circus clown (known as 'Gurdy' or 'Gleydson') who began dating another circus member named Tracy Greaston.
+Tracy's friend Roxanne Doogan, whose actual name was Sarah Summers, became jealous that Tracy was not spending as much time with her, and decided to get rid of him.
+She then told the circus' strong man, Ralphio, that Luther was raping Tracy.
 Ralphio then impulsively beat Gleydson senseless, without giving him a chance to explain himself.
-Shortly after this, Gurdy approaches Roxanne, and strangled her to death.
-He then finds Ralphio, and stabs him in the back of the head with a bowie knife.
+Shortly after this, Luther approaches Roxanne, and strangled her to death.
+He then finds Ralphio and stabs him in the back of the head with a bowie knife.

-Knowing that he cannot stay inside of the circus after killing two people, a circus dwarf named Drago helps Gurdy evade the circus.
-Later, a rumor spreads inside of the circus that Gurdy killed himself, although Tracy knows this is not true, as she sees Gleydson standing around the circus as the travel from town to town.
-He is now a notorious serial killer known as the Teardrop Killer, whose modus operandi is to follow the circus to whatever town they go to, commit an unspeakably brutal massacre in a random location, and leave a teardrop drawn in blood on the wall at the scene of the crime (hence the title).
+Knowing that he cannot stay inside of the circus after killing two people, a circus dwarf named Drago helps Luther evade the circus.
+Later, a rumor spreads inside of the circus that Luther killed himself, although Tracy knows this is not true, as she sees him standing around the circus as the travel from town to town.
+He is now a notorious serial killer known as the Teardrop Killer, whose modus operandi is to follow the circus to whatever town they go to, commit an unspeakably brutal massacre in a random location, and leave a teardrop drawn in blood on the wall at the scene of the crime.

-In the film's opening scene, he is seen committing one of his unspeakably brutal massacres at a halfway house, where almost a dozen residents and employees are killed with a giant meat cleaver.
-He then kidnaps three more to torture, and then, later murder.
-After this, his killing spree continues when a real estate agent named Michael brings two property buyers to look at a warehouse that Gurdy was using as a temporary hiding spot, where Gurdy kills all three of these men.
+In the film's opening scene, he is seen committing one of his brutal massacres at a halfway house, where almost a dozen residents and employees are killed with a giant meat cleaver.
+He then kidnaps three more to torture, and then later murder.
+After this, his killing spree continues when a real estate agent named Michael brings two property buyers to look at a warehouse that Luther was using as a temporary hiding spot, where he kills all three of the men.